 Bible teaching is the essence of any assembly, congregation or church.
 The Bible, so we are told by the Apostle Paul, is useful for "doctrine, for reproof, for correction, for instruction in righteousness" (KJV) or put another way for "teaching, rebuking, correcting and training in righteousness" (NIV).

-Over the years I have produced a number of sermons or messages which include, in some cases, notes and handouts.
-These range from headings through to fully formed notes plus a few Microsoft Power Point presentations.
+Over the years I have produced a number of sermons, messages, articles, notes and studies.
+These range from an outline of dot points through to fully formed notes plus a few Microsoft Power Point presentations.
 Some have been produced by Stephen Simon and these can be found under "messages" as well.